rithmschool/users-companies-jobs-node-pg/readme.md

 - `jobs` has a one to many relationship with `companies` which means there is a foreign key in the jobs table that references the companies table.
 In this relationship, one company has many jobs, and each job belongs to a single company.
 Make sure then when a company is deleted, all of the jobs associated with that company are deleted also.

 - `jobs` is also a many to many relationship with `users`, because a user can apply to many jobs.
 This means you'll also have to create a join table for these two associations.
 You can call that table `jobs_users` and it should contain a `job_id` and `user_id`.
-On the user response objects, you'll add a key called `applied` that lists the job IDs that a user has applied to.

 - Make sure your application has the following routes: